Michelin Star Restaurant in the Cotswolds

 As one of the finest restaurants in the Cotswolds, we have held a Michelin star for eight consecutive years and are established as one of the best restaurants in Gloucestershire – indeed the Sunday Times include us in their review-based listing of the top 100 restaurants in Britain.

 Our guests consider us a hotel with a terrific restaurant, others see us as one of the finest Michelin star restaurants with rooms!
-We’re happy either way, but there is no doubt that our restaurant, under Head Chef and brigade, forms the heart and soul of the hotel.
+We’re happy either way, but there is no doubt that our restaurant, under our wonderful Head Chef, Charles Smith and brigade, forms the heart and soul of the hotel.

 One of the finest restaurants in Gloucestershire